Garbledorf/Scavenger/README.md

 # Scavenger
-Rule of Acquisition #9: Opportunity plus instinct equals profit!
-A tool to scrape 3rd party websites such as Ebay for deals on specific items.
+Scavenger is a tool to scrape 3rd party websites such as Ebay for deals on specific items.
 Developed primarily with Python.

 TO INSTALL:
   Scavenger is currently a WIP project, meaning direct installation isn't available yet.
 This will be remedied soon.